 Not at all!
 Ultrasounds are one of the safest types of imaging procedures.
 The process requires minimal patient preparation and has no known risks.
 It might give you a slightly odd, tickly sensation, but it’s perfectly harmless.
 Plus, after your issue has been diagnosed, we can work with you on getting it treated effectively.

 What are the benefits of diagnostic ultrasound vs. MRI and CT scans?

-Ultrasounds are the cheapest, easiest and quickest of the imaging solutions.
-CT (Computerised Tomography) scans and MRI (Magnetic Resonance Imaging) scans may offer slightly higher quality and better detailed images, but they are a lot less available and more invasive than using an ultrasound.
+Ultrasounds are the cheapest, easiest and quickest imaging solutions.
+CT (Computerised Tomography) scans and MRI (Magnetic Resonance Imaging) scans may offer slightly higher quality and better-detailed images, but they are a lot less available and more invasive than using an ultrasound.